Subgraph counts for dense random graphs with specified degrees: Subgraphs isomorphic to a given graph

 \section{Subgraphs isomorphic to a given graph}

-If $H$ is a graph on the vertex set $\{1,\ldots, n\}$, let $P(\dvec,H)$ be the probability that $G\sim\Gd$ contains $H$ as a subgraph.
-The starting point for our arguments is the following result of McKay~\cite[Theorem~2.1]{ranx}.
+If $H$ is a graph on the vertex set $\{1,\ldots, n\}$, let $\Prob(\dvec,H)$ be the probability that $G\sim\Gd$ contains $H$ as a subgraph.
+The starting point for our arguments is the following result adapted from McKay~\cite[Theorem~2.1]{ranx}.
 We state it using the parameters defined in (\ref{R-lambda-delta}) and (\ref{Mt}).